Creamy Roasted Red Pepper Pesto Recipe

 • Fresh basil – nothing really compares to the flavor of fresh basil, especially in pesto.
 Be sure to remove any of the thick stems before adding it to the food processor or blender.

-• Cashews – helps to thicken the sauce.
+• Cashews – helps to thicken the sauce, I like using raw cashews because I always have them on hand and find they are less expensive than pine nuts.
 Use whatever nuts or seeds you have on hand for this.

 • Garlic – adds a spicy bite that offsets the sweetness from the peppers well.
 I recommend grating or finely chopping the garlic to ensure you don’t get a big chunk of garlic in one bite.